 - 5. Chart Note.
-A physician assistant shall make a chart note for every patient for whom the physician assistant performs any act defined as the practice of medicine in Section 12-36-106(1), C.R.S.
+A physician assistant shall make a chart note for every patient for whom the physician assistant performs any act defined as the practice of medicine in section 12-24036-1076(1), C.R.S.
 When a physician assistant consults with any physician about a patient, the physician assistant shall document in the chart note the name of the physician consulted and the date of the consultation. - 6.
 Documentation.
-A physician assistant shall keep such documentation as necessary to assist the supervising physician in performing an adequate performance assessment as set forth below in Section 2(C)(7) of these Rules. - 7.
+A physician assistant shall keep such documentation as necessary to assist the supervising physician in performing an adequate performance assessment as set forth below in Section 7.12(C)(67) of these Rules. - 7.
 Acute Care Hospital Setting - a.
-Physician assistants performing delegated medical functions in an acute care hospital setting must comply with the requirements of Section 12-36-106(5)(b)(II), C.R.S. - b.
-For purposes of this section, "reviewing the medical records" means review and signature by the primary physician supervisor or a secondary physician supervisor.
+Physician assistants performing delegated medical functions in an acute care hospital setting must comply with the requirements of sSection 12-24036-1076(65)(b)(II), C.R.S. - b.
+For purposes of this section, "reviewing the medical records" means review and signature by the primary supervising physician physician supervisor or a secondary supervising physician supervisor.

-B. Requirements for and Types of Physician Supervisors and Their Scope and Authority to Delegate
+CB.
+Requirements for and Types of Supervising Physician Supervisors and Their Scope and Authority to Delegate

-- 1. Physician supervisors must be licensed to practice medicine in Colorado and must be actively practicing medicine in Colorado by means of a regular and reliable physical presence in Colorado.
+- Supervising Physicians Physician supervisors must be licensed to practice medicine in Colorado and must be actively practicing medicine in Colorado by means of a regular and reliable physical presence in Colorado.
 For purposes of this Rule, to practice medicine based primarily on telecommunication devices or other telehealth technologies does not constitute "actively practicing medicine in Colorado." - 2.
-A physician supervisor must perform personal and responsible direction and supervision, which may not be rendered through intermediaries.
-Section 12-36-106(5)(b)(II), C.R.S. sets forth a statutory exception to this provision and specific requirements pertaining to delegated medical functions in some acute care hospitals. - 3.
-Four Physician Assistant Limit.
-Except as otherwise provided in Section 2(E) of these Rules, no physician shall be the primary physician supervisor for more than four specific, individual physician assistants.
-The names of such physician assistants shall appear on the form in compliance with Section 4 of these Rules.
-The primary physician supervisor may supervise additional physician assistants other than those who appear on the form in compliance with Section 4 of these Rules.
-In other words, a primary physician supervisor may also be a secondary physician supervisor, as set forth below, for additional physician assistants so long as such supervision is in compliance with these Rules. - 4.
-Primary Physician Supervisor.
-Except as set forth in Section 2(B)(5) of these Rules, a physician licensed to practice medicine by the Board and actively practicing medicine in Colorado as defined in Section 2(B)(1) may delegate to a physician assistant licensed by the Board the authority to perform acts that constitute the practice of medicine only if a form in compliance with Section 4 of these Rules is on record with the Board.
-The physician(s) whose name appears on the form in compliance with Section 4 of these Rules shall be deemed the "primary physician supervisor(s)."
-The supervisory relationship shall be deemed to be effective for all time periods in which a form in compliance with Section 4 of these Rules is on file with the Board.
+A supervising physicianphysician supervisor must perform personal and responsible direction and supervision, which may not be rendered through intermediaries.
+Section 240-107(6)(b)(II)12-36-106(5)(b)(II), C.R.S., sets forth a statutory exception to this provision and specific requirements pertaining to delegated medical functions in some acute care hospitals. - 3.
+EightFour Physician Assistant Limit.
+Except as otherwise provided in Section 7.12(E) of these Rules, no physician shall be the primary supervising physician physician supervisor for more than eightfour specific, individual physician assistants.
+The names of such physician assistants shall appear on the form in compliance with Section 7.34 of these Rules.
+The primary supervising physician physician supervisor may supervise additional physician assistants other than those who appear on the form in compliance with Section 7.34 of these Rules.
+In other words, a primary supervising physician physician supervisor may also be a secondary supervising physician physician supervisor, as set forth below, for additional physician assistants so long as such supervision is in compliance with these Rules. - 4.
+Primary Supervising Physician Physician Supervisor.
+Except as set forth in Section 7.12(B)(5) of these Rules, a physician licensed to practice medicine by the Board and actively practicing medicine in Colorado as defined in Section 7.12(B)(1) may delegate to a physician assistant licensed by the Board the authority to perform acts that constitute the practice of medicine only if a form in compliance with Section 7.34 of these Rules is on record with the Board.
+The physician(s) whose name appears on the form in compliance with Section $\underline{7.34}$ of these Rules shall be deemed the "primary supervising physician physician supervisor(s)."
+The supervisory relationship shall be deemed to be effective for all time periods in which a form in compliance with Section $\underline{7.34}$ of these Rules is on file with the Board.